-The District may take concrete samples for concrete cylinders in accordance with AASHTO T-141.
+BSK Associates will do analytical testing for the District.
+They will take concrete samples for concrete cylinders in accordance with AASHTO T-141.
 Samples shall not be taken at the beginning or end of discharge.
 Making and curing the specimens shall be done in accordance with AASHTO T-23.
 Testing and sampling shall be done by the District.